‘Every day, each one of us

 – Mother Theresa

-You trudge back down, to the first white board.
-No one has picked up David Boucherville, 92, yet and you know how much he loves his Bingo.
+You pick up your stuff from your locker and on the way out the door, your glance falls on the first white board.
+No one has picked up David Boucherville yet and you know how much he loves his Bingo.
 Your eyes light up and you chuckle.
 Dave Boucherville and his Alzheimers makes friends with you all over again, every time.
 Every ten minutes or so, Dave asks the same question as he sizes you up suspiciously,” You’re not Cheryl?
 Where’s Cheryl?
 Has she come home yet?”
 You have been taught by the nurses to answer with a cheerful tone, as if you heard him ask that question for the very first time,” Oh she’ll be here in a half hour’.

-You head for the elevators to fetch Dave.
+You stash your stuff back into your locker and you head for the elevators to fetch Dave.

 There is a spring in your step.